Surprising answer to: Why did women wear shoulder pads in the 1980s?October 3, 2018

 During the 80s, TV soap operas, like Dynasty and Dallas, were at the height of their fame.
 Women watched these series by the millions, and greatly identified with the strong characters played by stars like Linda Evans and Joan Collins.

 So, why did women wear shoulder pads in the 1980s?
 Well, as the stars of Dallas and Dynasty became famous – so too did their wardrobes.
 And one of the hallmarks of those powerful on-screen woman personas was the beefy shouldered look.
 To make the characters stand out in a largely male-dominated set, fashion consultants recommended that their characters “power dress”.
-And that’s how women began wearing shoulder pads in the 1980s too!
+And that’s how women began wearing them again in the 1980s too!

 The Politics of Shoulder Pads